Product Strategy · Initial thinking

 What it does

-Captures advocate-generated content, structures it, clears rights, and licenses it back for the brand to use across owned, paid, and partner channels.
+It captures content from advocates, organises it around the right metadata, clears usage rights, and makes it available for the brand to license back across owned, paid and partner channels.

 Why it matters